PaletteAlchem/filterOptim/README.md

 Author: Pei-Wen Shu, Qing-Xin Chu;

-Date:30/01/2021;
+Date: 30/01/2021;

 Email: eespw@mail.scut.edu.cn;

 All the references are properly cited in this paper;

-Anyone who wish to use/cite this project could contact with us.
+Anyone who wishes to use/cite this project or has problems, please contact us.

 ### Three different .m files:
 #### 1. Main_filter1, Main_filter2, Main_filter3: